edithnickerson/ionicbasics1/README.md

 `git checkout -b <mybranch> <stepn>` again, `<stepn>` is Wilken's branch.
 You are not specifying the -f switch in this case as you don't want to remove your work.

+If you don't want to move the HEAD around, then you can just type: `git checkout -b <mybranch>`

 A good tutorial on all things `git` is here: [Git tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control "Git tutorial")

 ## Ionic Platform and Ionic Lab